labbsr0x/bindman-dns-swarm-listener/README.md

 A TTL needs to be defined for the DNS rules being managed by the Sandman project.
 By default, the TTL is **3600 seconds**.
 To change it, write to the `BINDMAN_DNS_TTL` environment variable.

+The runtime mode can also be configured with the use of the `BINDMAN_MODE` environment variable: `empty|PROD` for production mode or `DEBUG` for debug mode.

 # DNS Rules

 The DNS binding rules should be written as service rules according to the format expected by [Traefik](https://github.com/containous/traefik), the default Reverse Proxy and Load Balancer adopted by this project.
 That is, each swarm service should run with the following deployment labels defined: